 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percentage of short-term residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Some believe this is a reasonable measure of rehabilitation services.
+This is the percent of short-term stay residents that saw functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for San Francisco, CA